 Rupee strengthens against US dollar

-KARACHI: The Pakistani rupee appreciated by Rs0.16 against the United States (US) dollar in the interbank market on Tuesday, according to the State Bank.
+KARACHI: The Pakistani rupee appreciated by Rs0.26 against the United States (US) dollar in the interbank market on Thursday, according to the State Bank.

-The central bank said the local currency closed at Rs160.64 against the greenback as compared to yesterday’s closing rate of Rs160.80.
+The central bank said the local currency closed at Rs160.28 against the greenback as compared to yesterday’s closing rate of Rs160.54.

 Last year in November, the rupee had hit a seven-month high of Rs158.70 against the dollar, becoming the third best-performing currency in Asia.
 The local unit had cumulatively appreciated by Rs9.73 or 3.1 per cent against the greenback since touching an all-time low of Rs168.43 in August last.